hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 Complete code and results are in my [Github](https://github.com/hongyusu/SparkViaPython/tree/master/Examples/Campanja).

-Code can be run with Spark by the following command in my case
+Code can be run in Spark with the following command (in my case)

 {%highlight bash linenos%}
 $../../spark-1.4.1-bin-hadoop2.6/bin/spark-submit solution.py